People

 Shannon Berch

 Research Interests A large part of the energy that plants allocate to roots actually supports an intricate web of below ground, largely microscopic, life.
 In the interface between root and soil (the rhizosphere), interactions between roots, fungi, microarthropods and soil can improve or impair plant growth.
-Traditional commercial use of the forest of British Columbia […]
+Traditional commercial use of the forest of British Columbia has focused primarily on trees, especially trees of known economic value.
+As societal priorities have shifted and broadened to include many other forest uses and values, there has been an awakening to the diversity of life in our forests and to the impact that forest management […]

 Colin Bates